Reactor Multiplayer Engine

 9.5× the Competition.

-Reactor uses delta-based compression to send only what changed, per object, per tick.
-In a head-to-head benchmark against five leading Unity multiplayer solutions, Reactor delivered 9.5× better bandwidth efficiency than the next closest and 17× better than the least efficient.
+Reactor compresses the wire format for you, automatically, with no serialization code to write.
+It sends only what changed, per object, per tick.
+In a head-to-head bandwidth comparison against five leading Unity multiplayer solutions, Reactor delivered 9.5× better bandwidth efficiency than the next closest and 17× better than the least efficient.

 That gap translates directly into scale: where other tools sync 500 objects, Reactor syncs 5,000.
 And because bandwidth costs less, your hosting bill stays predictable as your player count grows.